Madrid Metro: Overhead power supply system

 Since 1999 Metro de Madrid has used a patented system for its installations: a solid rail hung from the ceiling of the tunnels, instead of the usual copper or aluminium wire hung from overhead gantries at regular intervals.
 This type of overhead line is rigid, making it more robust and less prone to failures.
-Installations outside of tunnels are rare, as they require many more support structures compared to traditional wire based overhead lines, making them more expensive to install.
+Installations outside tunnels are rare, as they require many more support structures compared to traditional wire based overhead lines, making them more expensive to install.
 This system of rigid overhead power supply is also used in other metro systems.
+Similar installations exist in some mainline rail tunnels where space is limited, e.g. Leipzig City Tunnel or the lower level of Berlin Hauptbahnhof.